YoungFizzler/Sainsbury-Price-Reduction-List/README.md

 Why did I upload the barcodes?

 Mainly because they have no use, without a correct way of checking checkdigits they are useless + most Uk retailers are moving over to digital ways of reductions.
+Providing these barcodes may also help with future advancements ensuring the protection of the massive companies taking advantage of the working people everyday ;)